snytkine/node_priority_queue_native/README.md

 ```
 #
 ### Dependencies
+- Minimum version of Node is 5.11.0
-This moduel does not depend on any other node.js modules; however this is a native module, meaning it it written in C++ and must be compiled by node.js
+- This moduel does not depend on any other node.js modules; however this is a native module, meaning it it written in C++ and must be compiled by node.js
-As such, it expects the node-gyp to be installed (node-gyp comes with npm by default so usually you don't have to worry about installing node-gyp, unless you want to upgrade it, in which case [Read This](https://github.com/nodejs/node-gyp/wiki/Updating-npm's-bundled-node-gyp) ) and you must also have a c++ compiler on the machine.
+As such, it expects the node-gyp to be installed (*** node-gyp comes with npm by default so usually you don't have to worry about installing node-gyp ***, unless you want to upgrade it, in which case [Read This](https://github.com/nodejs/node-gyp/wiki/Updating-npm's-bundled-node-gyp) ) and you must also have a c++ compiler on the machine.
 To intall compiler in Windows you need to install Visual Studio.
 To install C++ compiler on MAC OS you need to install [Xcode](https://developer.apple.com/xcode/)
 On Linux you need to have c++ compiler that supports C++ 11
+- To use the "for..of" iterator feature Node 6.0 or higher is required.
+It may work with lower versions with --harmony flag but we cannot guarantee it.

 ### Usage
 - There are 2 ways to use priority queue: